Shawon5030/History-Of-All-Programming-Language-/Python.md

 There are several approaches to optimizing Python performance, given the inherent slowness of an interpreted language.
 These approaches include the following strategies or tools:

+Just-in-time compilation: Dynamically compiling Python code just before it is executed.
+This technique is used in libraries such as Numba and PyPy.